a2istogether/todo/src/Readme.md

 ## API Integration

-This app integrates with the **OpenWeatherMap API** to display weather information for outdoor tasks.
-You can replace the API key in `src/config.js` to use your own.
+This app integrates with the **Weatherapi API** to display weather information for outdoor tasks.
+You can replace the API key in `src/components/WeatherInfo.jsx` to use your own.

 ```javascript
 const API_KEY = 'your-openweather-api-key';